dharc-org/adlab-xml-mag-generator/README.md

 # dharc-xml-mag-generator
-Script to create xml with the mag format from a folder of image files
+Create xml with the mag format from a folder of image files

 # dependency
 Python ExifRead: https://pypi.org/project/ExifRead/